BMW i3 review

 Real-world range in our experience is just over 160 miles, but of course it all depends on your driving style and road conditions.
 It'll take almost 20 hours to fully charge the i3's batteries from a standard three-pin wall socket.
 However, if you fit a 7kW wallbox at home, you can reduce that to six hours.
 If you use a 'rapid' 50kW DC charger at motorway services or elsewhere, it'll take some 30 minutes to add 100 miles of range.
-It's a shame that the i3 doesn't offer faster charging, since many of its newer rivals such as the forthcoming Honda e can charge twice as quickly from chargers that offer 100kW or higher charging speeds.
+It's a shame that the i3 doesn't offer faster charging, since many of its newer rivals such as the forthcoming Honda e can charge twice as quickly from chargers that offer 100kW or higher speeds.

-The two versions of the i3 are similarly well equipped, with both getting LED headlamps and big alloy wheels, iDrive infotainment with DAB radio, Bluetooth connectivity and automatic headlamps and wipers.
+The two versions of the i3 are similarly well equipped, with both getting LED headlamps and big alloy wheels, BMW's iDrive infotainment system with DAB radio, Bluetooth connectivity and automatic headlamps and wipers.
 The i3s gives you the punchier motor, but also has 20-inch alloys instead of the standard 19-inch rims, lower sports suspension, sharper steering, optimised traction control and a 'Sport' driving mode.

-On the road, the i3 is fun to drive, with responsive acceleration, crisp steering and near-silent refinement making it particularly effective at darting around town.
-Ride quality isn't brilliant, though, and short-travel suspension means hustling the car along country roads can fairly quickly become unsettling.
+On the road, the i3 is fun to drive, with responsive acceleration, crisp steering and near-silent running making it particularly effective at darting around town.
+Ride quality isn't brilliant, though, and the short-travel suspension means hustling the car along country roads can fairly quickly become unsettling.
 Body control and handling improve a little with the upgraded suspension of the i3s, but don’t think this is an electric hot hatchback – it’s not.

-The BMW i3 feels most at home around town and in the suburbs, which isn’t such a bad thing when you consider its primary role is as a second car for many families.
-Practicality is compromised by a small-ish boot that only offers 260 litres of luggage space with all seats in place, and by the fact you only get a two-seat rear bench, but if you can live with that, the car has a lot to recommend it as a fun-to-drive, cheap-to-run and very stylish eco-friendly lifestyle statement.
+The i3 feels most at home around town and in the suburbs, which isn’t such a bad thing when you consider its primary role is as a second car for many families.
+Practicality is compromised by a smallish boot that only offers 260 litres of luggage space with all seats in place, and by the fact you only get a two-seat rear bench.
+But if you can live with those restrictions, the car has a lot to recommend it as a fun-to-drive, cheap-to-run, stylish and eco-friendly lifestyle statement.